 As citizens of Dallas, it is our duty to help those in need and we must do more.
 We can not let bureaucracy be the reason why others in our community suffer.

-Local churches and non-profit organizations are attempting to pick up the city’s slack but it can be overwhelming for them at times.
-Most local churches do not have enough resources to help the over 3,000 homeless that wonder around Dallas.
-Many are also in need of counseling, guidance, career training, etc. Dallas takes a of pride in its city, in its art programs, beautiful buildings, mega churches, and high paying jobs.
-It is time for Dallas to also take pride in how they care for the needy and homeless of the city.
+Local churches and non-profit organizations are attempting to pick up the city’s slack.
+But it can be overwhelming for them at times.
+Most local churches do not have enough resources to help the over 3,000 homeless that wander around Dallas.
+Many are also in need of counseling, guidance, career training, etc. Dallas takes pride in its city, its art programs, beautiful buildings, megachurches, and high-paying jobs.
+It is time for Dallas to also take pride in how they care for the homeless of the city.

-These two organizations have been incredible at combating homelessness while making sure they love and care for the people who are suffering because of it.
-If you would like to contribute towards fighting homelessness in Dallas I recommend you check them out and donate to them as well:
+These two organizations have been incredible at combating homelessness.
+They love and care for the people who are suffering because of it.
+If you would like to contribute towards fighting homelessness in Dallas I recommend you check them out and donate to them: